 It is difficult to describe the informal sector in general terms, as circumstances vary markedly between countries and are strongly influenced by specific local factors, such as seasonal fluctuations in the industry.
-In some parts of the world, such as in some regions of Brazil, the informal sector is highly organised and efficient, and provides a good living for the people who work in it.
-In contrast, in other countries informal workers in the waste industry earn barely more than \$2 a day.2 Contamination of waste due to a lack of separation at source drives down the market value of waste collected, and end-consumer markets for the goods are often underdeveloped, too.

-Moreover, many governments and societies barely recognise the informal sector and the important contribution it makes to public and environmental health, leading to low social status and a lack of support for efforts to improve living and working conditions.
+In some parts of the world, informal workers are better organised and more efficient than in others (e.g., through the creation of cooperatives).
+Better organisation and efficiency tend to result in better incomes for workers who, in general and regardless of their level of income volatility, remain in a state of high vulnerability.
+Contamination of waste due to a lack of separation at source drives down the market value of waste collected, and endconsumer markets for the goods are often underdeveloped, too.
+Moreover, many governments and societies barely recognise the informal sector and the important contribution it makes to public and environmental health, leading to low social status, risk of being displaced or harassed and a lack of support for efforts to improve living and working conditions.